Bira/octopus-carnival/_drafts/wir-mm-4e-naga.md

 Bone nagas prefer to mix it up in melee, in no small part due to their **Death Rattle** aura (radius 2) which causes any enemy who starts their turn inside to be dazed!
-It reinforces that with its **Death Sway** (Close Burst 3 vs. Will), which dazes enemies who were previousl fine (save ends) and does necrotic damage to enemies who were already dazed.
+It reinforces that with its **Death Sway** (Close Burst 3 vs. Will), which dazes enemies who were previously fine (save ends) and does necrotic damage to enemies who were already dazed.

 It also has a Reach 2 **Bite** it can use, which deals immediate and necrotic damage (save ends), with a weakness aftereffect (save ends).